olmallet81/URT/README.md

     We cannot reject H0
     ```

-## URT for Python
+## CyURT: URT for Python
 URT can be called from Python.
 The Cython wrapper has been written with the C++ linear algebra library Blaze.

-Before testing URT under Python make sure to have built the URT shared library under ./URT/build with Blaze using for example the command (URT will be compiled without parallelism and with Blaze without external BLAS routines):
+Before testing CyURT under Python make sure to have built the URT shared library under ./URT/build with Blaze using for example the command (URT will be compiled without parallelism and with Blaze without external BLAS routines):
 ```
 $ make USE_BLAZE=1
 ```